jefflau/redaxe/README.md

 ## Abstraction to reducers to make things testable

 For a small application you might want to do away with tests, and that's why Redaxe is flexible in the way you gradually abstract your updaters and handlers into different files.
-However when your app grows you can abstract your state reduction to a different function to make things testable.
-Now that we have abstracted
+However when your app grows you can abstract the part of your updaters that are directly responsible for updating the app state into reducer functions, that take the current state and the new piece of data and return the next state.
+This allows us to pass in any application state we want at test time.

 ```js
 // updaters.js